shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Ok, you’re right.
 I’ll get a new jacket too.”
 Miko peeked at the different dresses on display.
 “Oh!
 We can be matching!”

 “I know just what you need!”
-Nomi brings them another pile of clothes.
+Noni brings them another pile of clothes.

 They go to the dressing room and come out with several different styles, and finally land on something they like.